-The following is an overview of the 9-stage process of becoming a cadet:
+The following is an overview of the process of becoming a Cadet:

 Stage Who Description 1.
 Student Register with the department so that their eligibility can be assessed.
-See How to register below.
-2. NICP Assesses the student's eligibility and notifies the student of the registration outcome.
-See Cadet eligibility , entitlements , responsibilities .
-3. NICP If the student's registration is approved, includes the application in the NICP database, where employers can view it.
-4. Student Waits for interested employers to contact them, Views any cadetship vacancies lodged by employers at the NICP website, and Has the option of finding their own cadetship by contacting prospective employers directly, including those that are not yet registered with the NICP.
-For help with finding an employer, students can call 1802 102 (toll free) or go the I am a student page at www.nicp.derw,gov.au to obtain a Self-Canvassing Kit.
-5. DTEI Contacts the student to arrange for an interview.
-6. DTEI and student Sign an Employer Agreement that is then submitted to the department for approval.
-7. NICP Assesses and approves the agreement.
-8. Student Commences officially as a cadet on the date specified in the agreement.
-9. DTEI Begins payments to the cadet.
+See "How to register" below.
+2. ICS Assesses the student's eligibility and notifies the student of the registration outcome.
+See Cadet eligibility, entitlements, responsibilities.
+3. ICS If the student's registration is approved, includes the application in the ICS database, where employers can view it.
+4. Student Waits for interested employers to contact them, Views any Cadetship vacancies lodged by employers at the ICS website, and Has the option of finding their own Cadetship by contacting prospective employers directly, including those that are not yet registered with the ICS.
+For help with finding an employer, students can call 1802 102 (toll free) or go to www.employment.gov.au/indigenous-cadetship-support-ics to obtain a Self-Canvassing Kit.
+5. DPTI Contacts the student to arrange for an interview.
+6. DPTI and student Sign an Employer Agreement that is then submitted to the department for approval.
+7. ICS Assesses and approves the agreement.
+8. Student Commences officially as a Cadet on the date specified in the agreement.
+9. DPTI Begins payments to the Cadet.

-Becoming a cadet
+Becoming a Cadet